 |12.||Second Round of Counselling||June 2017|

-The admit card of NEET 2017 will be issued on April 15, 2017.
+The admit card of NEET 2017 has been released by the CBSE on April 22.
+CBSE has postponed issuance date of NEET admit card as earlier it was scheduled to be released on April 15, 2017.
 The Candidate should note that admit cards will not be sent by post.
 When candidate will download the Admit Card, a copy of the same in pdf format will be emailed to the candidate on the registered email id.
-It will consist of the applicant’s name, exam centre address, exam date time and more.
+It consists of the applicant’s name, exam centre address, exam date time and more.
 The admit card will be provided to only those applicants successfully submitted the application form.
 The released admit card can be downloaded by the applicants by submitting their registration id and date of birth.
 Applicants will have to make sure to keep the admit card safe till the admission procedure is complete.

 Steps to be followed to download the NEET 2017 admit card